spring-projects/spring-framework/.github/ISSUE_TEMPLATE.md

 <!--
 Thanks for raising an issue.
 Please read (and discard) the below:

 Security Issue?
 Please report responsibly via https://pivotal.io/security.
-Do not diclose here.
+Do not disclose here.

 Questions: Please use Stack Overflow.